kosperera/vanilla-js-snippets/helper-lodash/README.md

 - `_.kebabCase` for styling strings to `kebab-case` as Underscore does
 - `_.mixin` allows `prototype` option for helper function as Lodash does
 - `_.snakeCase` for styling strings to `snake_case` as Lodash does
+- `_.isblank` for determine whether the text is empty or whitespace as Underscore-string does
 - `lodash-string.js` enables the prototype option for string literals to use the nano-library.

 > [Read these bliki posts to learn a bit more about this repository's work in use][js-bliki].